SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

    have more than one collections with different filter state, and results.
 3. Functionality is exported from `shop.js` in the form of custom hooks like `useCart`.
 Each of these reducers can compose functionality both from the core React reducers and the other `shop.js` custom reducers.
-But the goal is for the user to need only one specific hook import to perform a set of commonly related shop actions in their components.
+The goal is for the user to need only one custom hook import to perform a set of commonly related shop actions in their components.
+For example importing `useCart` should give a user all of the functionality required to manipulate or display the shopping cart.

 ## Next Steps